Table of contents

 Finally, click Save & Test to ensure you’ve set it up correctly.
 If you’ve done everything correctly so far, you should see a message like this:

-If you’re running into issues, check that you’ve completed Step 1 and Step 2 correctly above.
-Ensure that your Snowflake account details do not contain any capital letters, and ensure that Database, Schema, Role, and Username do not contain any lower case letters.
+If you’re encountering issues, check that you’ve completed Step One and Step Two correctly.
+Ensure that your Snowflake account details do not contain any capital letters, and ensure that the Database, Schema, Role, and Username don’t have any lowercase letters.

 STEP 4: CONNECT TO SALESFORCE DATA